nkatre/DevOpsHW1/README.md

 constructor.

 ### Part II.
 Demonstration of AmazonSQS (Amazon Simple Queue Service) API call
-<p>To demonstrate the API call to AmazonSQS, I have implemented the following methods:</p>
+<p>To demonstrate the API call to AmazonSQS, I have implemented the following methods:

 1. Authenticate to AWS
 2. Create a new SQS queue called MyQueue
 3. Listing all queues in your account.